 Emotional Triggers Treatment is based on the principles of Memory Reconsolidation.
 Memory Reconsolidation is a relatively newly discovered area of brain function in neuropsychology.
 That function explains how the brain can clear and recover from old and imprinted material that is triggering us and interfering with the present.
-Trained practitioners can eliminate/reduce the triggers and prevent/reduce the fight-or-flight response so that the old imprints no longer determine responses to current situations.
+Trained practitioners can eliminate the triggers and prevent the fight-or-flight response from occurring so that the old imprints no longer determine responses to current situations.
 This allows us to be more present, focusing on what is actually happening without any interference from past events or trauma.

 Origin of ETT

 Catherine Warnock, LPCC, MA, NCC developed Emotional Triggers Treatment based on the fundamental principles of Memory Reconsolidation.
 After becoming proficient in a variety of methods, she created a procedure of steps that helps the brain recode unresolved trauma in a way that allows the client to remember the event(s) that occurred without reliving the negative feelings associated with the event(s).
 For more information about Ms. Warnock, please visit www.mariposacounselingcenter.com.

 How Effective is Emotional Triggers Treatment?

 Since starting to use ETT as a treatment protocol (and owing to her scientific background), Catherine Warnock (the founder of ETT) followed up with all her clients to collect reported results.